RM-Terrell/dashdashforce/_posts/go-memory-logarithm.md

 }
 ```

 For being a rank 8 (the easiest problem class) on Code Wars that had a surprising number of interesting optimizations that could be done.

+## Benchmarking the solutions

-For fun lets benchmark all the versions I came up with.
+All the different versions of the solution I came up with looked like this.

 ```go
 package benchmarking